Time lapse video from Raspberry PI camera

 - outVideo.mp4: sets output file name

-After this command you will find a new file named outVideo.mp4 which you can play in your favoutire media player (supporting mp4 format, like VLC).
+After this command you will find a new file named outVideo.mp4 which you can download in your remote computer (for example with SFTP software like Filezilla) and play in your favourite media player (supporting mp4 format, like VLC).

 - reduce computing resources required by reducing output file quality (by tuning output frame rate, resolution, presets)

-Following ones are 2 more options tat you can use with ffmpeg:
+The following ones are additional options that you can use with ffmpeg:

-- -r: sets framerate (default value, if not specified “-r 30”).
-It can be used both for input media as for output media
+- -r: sets the framerate (default value, if not specified “-r 30”).
+It can be used both for input media as for output media.
+The following example command uses a

 - -preset: sets preset (default value, if not specified “-preset medium”).
 A preset is a collection of options that will provide a certain encoding speed to compression ratio.
 Available values are [ultrafast, superfast, veryfast, faster, fast, medium, slow, slower, veryslow, placebo]

 A nice final feature for our video is adding a text box on it.
-Using again ffmpeg and tricks coming from Stackoverflow, we get a Text box with following terminal command:
+After you have generated your time lapse video, use it again as input with ffmpeg add a Text box with the following terminal command:

 ffmpeg -i outVideo.mp4 -vf drawtext="text='peppe8o.com': fontcolor=white: fontsize=24: box=1: boxcolor=black@0.5: boxborderw=5: x=(w-text_w)/2: y=(h-text_h)*4/5" -codec:a copy finOUT.mp4